-The segment object contains these fields:
+The segment object contains these mandatory fields:

-- type [string] the segment type (only the crypt type is currently used). - offset [string-uint64] the offset from the device start to the beginning of the segment (in bytes). - size [string or string-uint64] the segment size (in bytes) or dynamic if the size of the underlying device should be used (dynamic resize). - iv_tweak [string-uint64] the starting offset for the Initialization Vector (IV tweak). - encryption [string] the segment encryption algorithm, in the dm-crypt notation (for example aes-xts-plain64). - sector_size [integer] the sector size for segment (512, 1024, 2048 or 4096 bytes). - integrity [object,optional] the LUKS2 user data integrity protection type. - flags [array,optional] the array of string objects marking segment with additional information.
+- type [string] the segment type. - offset [string-uint64] the offset from the device start to the beginning of the segment (in bytes). - size [string or string-uint64] the segment size (in bytes) or dynamic if the size of the underlying device should be used (dynamic resize).

-$^{^7\}mathrm{PBKDF2}$ contains the time cost (iterations) that describes how many times PBKDF2 must iterate to derive the candidate key.
+&lt;sup>7PBKDF2 contains the time cost (iterations) that describes how many times PBKDF2 must iterate to derive the candidate key.

-8Argon2 algorithms, here used as PBKDF, are memory-hard [7] and have three costs: time, memory required and number of threads (CPUs).
+&lt;sup>8 Argon2 algorithms, here used as PBKDF, are memory-hard [8] and have three costs: time, memory required and number of threads (CPUs).